MdMirzaShihab/techPostGenBackend/README.md

 # TechPostGen_Backend

 TechPostGen_Backend is an API server that generates AI-powered tech posts for social media.
-The backend uses OpenAI's API to generate tech-related content and stores posts in MongoDB.
+The backend uses OpenAI's API to generate tech-related review post on recent news and stores posts in MongoDB.
 The server is built with Node.js and Express.

 ## Table of Contents